Recipe: Flaky, Golden Strawberry Handpies

 - Stick the first batch of circles in the fridge while working with the second disc of dough.

-- Scoop 1 tbsp of strawberry filling into the middle of each circle, leaving behind as much juice as possible, and then fold the dough over to form a half-moon shape and pinch the ends close to seal and set on a parchment-lined baking sheet.
+- Scoop 1=2 tsp of strawberry filling into the middle of each circle, leaving behind as much juice as possible, and then fold the dough over to form a half-moon shape and pinch the ends close to seal and set on a parchment-lined baking sheet.

 - Let the pies firm up in the fridge for 10-20 minutes, then crimp the edges with a spoon and use a sharp paring knife to cut three slits into each pie for venting.

 - Lightly brush each pie with the egg wash and sprinkle with raw sugar before putting into the oven.